How To Roast Beets in a Slow Cooker

 Use your slow cooker to roast beets.
 It’s easy!

-We teamed up with our brand partner, Josie’s Organics, to show just how easy it is to roast beets using a slow cooker.
+Josie’s Organics sponsored this post, showing just how easy it is to roast beets using a slow cooker.

 Roasted beets have a rich flavor and a silky smooth texture.
 Unlike boiled beets, roasted beets keep most of their flavor during the cooking process.